 1 Get all your Ducks in a Row

 Even if you can’t wait to get out of the office, there is one thing you should absolutely do before running off into that Friday sunset: Make your to-do list for the following week.
 I can not stress enough how helpful this step is for your mental well-being.
-Trust me, I have been the girl that thought “I’ll just go now.
+Trust me, I have been the girl that thought “I’ll just leave now.
 Surely I will remember everything on Monday”.
 Reality is, you most likely will not.
 So spare yourself the Monday walk of shame and the stress of having to put the pieces together, all before your first meeting, and write that to-do list beforehand.

 2 Get your Calendar ready